Living in Italy: Three Weeks in Florence

-Florence offers endless opportunities to explore Italy's arts, history, and culture, yet it's small enough that you can feel at home in a very short time.
-Live your Tuscan dream on our new three-week immersion program in Florence— designed with the right balance between scheduled activities and language lessons and independent time to pursue personal interests.
+Offering endless opportunities to explore Italy's arts, history, and culture, Florence is still small enough that you can feel at home in a very short time.
+Live your Tuscan dream on our three-week immersion program in Florence— designed with the right balance between scheduled activities and language lessons and time to pursue personal interests.

 Days 1 & 2 — U.S., Florence, Italy